ngugisimon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 export BETTY=Holberton -- script that creates a new local variable

-export School=BEST -- script that creates a new global variable
+export BEST=School -- script that creates a new global variable